T-B-F/aae4seq/README.md

 # seq2aae
-Tools to encode protein sequences using an Adversarial AutoEncoder
+Set of tools to encode protein sequences using an Adversarial AutoEncoder and explore the corresponding latent space